RBK Group: Regional versions

 Since 2012 RBK has been launching regional versions rbc.ru.
 The first was its own regional version, which was launched in St. Petersburg in 2012, and later RBK's regional sites were launched under a franchise.
 For 2020 the following regional versions of RBK worked: "RBK St. Petersburg and the Region", "RBK-Yekaterinburg", "RBK-Novosibirsk", "RBK-Bashkortostan", "RBK-Vologda Region", "RBK-Kaliningrad", "RBK-Krasnodarskiy kray", "RBK-Nizhny", "RBK-Perm Krai", "RBK-Rostov-on-Don", "RBK-Tatarstan", "RBK-Tyumen", "RBK-Chernozemye", "RBK-Caucasus".
 The holders of the RBK franchise are mainly regional media companies, entrepreneurs with experience in launching Internet projects and traditional media, managing advertising agencies, and former media editors.

 Regional versions of the RBK portal have a second-level domain, to which some visitors to the main site are redirected via geolocation.
 The holders of the RBK franchise use the federal news agency's feed and publish local content prepared in accordance with the dogma of RBK (professional and ethical principles of the publication).
 Compliance with the standards is monitored by a separate editorial office of the regional RBK tapes, located in St. Petersburg.
 Since the information background in the regions is different, the local versions of RBK have some differences.
 Thus, RBK-Kaliningrad is more focused on the business topic, RBK-Ufa produces more interviews and large analytics formats, RBK-Tatarstan content contains more materials about petrochemistry and oil refining, the banking sector.

 The holders of the RBK franchise earn money by selling advertising, the placement of which is administered by the Moscow office of the holding.
 As part of the contract, franchisees pay royalties to the federal RBK, the amount of which depends on the advertising capacity of the region.
 In 2017 the amount of royalties reached from a third to half of the franchisee's expenses.

 In Ukraine

 In 2006 the holding started a branch in Ukraine called RBC-Ukraine.
-In 2010 it handed this project over to Ukrainian businessman Yosyp Pintus for an undisclosed but alleged "symbolic some".
+In 2010 it handed this project over to Ukrainian businessman Yosyp Pintus for an undisclosed but alleged "symbolic sum".
 In 2012 Pintus stated that RBC-Ukraine was an independent company that had no ties (anymore) to the (Russian) RBK Group.
 In 2016 the Russian holding tried to challenge the use of the "RBC" brand in Ukraine in court, but lost the case.